m-palmer/waste-collection/README.md

 # Waste Collection E Ink Display - West Berkshire

-A Raspberry Pi project that answers one daily question:
+A Raspberry Pi project that answers a weekly question:

 Which bin do I put out tonight?